heoelri/adopac/labs/lab2/lab2.md

 * Goto "Pipelines" > "Pipelines"
 * Select our pipeline
 * Click "Edit"
-* Add a new line after line 25
+* Add a new line after line 25 - 'this line number was different for me??'

 ```YAML
 - job: part2